 Mobile Home or Modular or Manufactured Home

 The length and width had now expanded to 16’x76’ as the norm.

 Common characteristics included: 2×4 walls, some 2×6 walls, much higher insulation levels, increased attic ventilation, introduction of bogey-style transport systems, asphalt pitched roof, metal thermal pane windows, increase use of vinyl and wood siding, skylights introduced, vinyl coated Gyproc interior wall panels, cathedral ceilings.

 Due to the increased sizes, weights and Code Standards, the term “Mobile Home” no longer applied so the industry replaces the term with “Manufactured Home” which more accurately defined the type of structure.

 Common characteristics included: 2×6 walls, stippled ceilings now standard, introduced PVC vinyl double pane windows, improved ventilation systems, skylights and vinyl or wood siding standard, no more metal siding.

 1992-1996 – 1248 sq. ft

 In 1992, the Alberta Government mandated all new homes would be required to comply with Part 9 of the Alberta Building Code (ABC).
 That ruling mandated that all homes, whether built on-site of off-site, must meet the same standards.
 The labeling then changed to state that homes meeting these standards were defined as Modular.
-Saskatchewan and Manitoba continue to accept both homes built to the CSA-A277 and the CSA-Z240 MH Standards under the National Building Code (NBC).
+Saskatchewan and Manitoba continue to accept both homes built to the CSA-A277 standard process and the CSA-Z240 MH Standard under the National Building Code (NBC).

 Common characteristics included: 2×6 walls, stippled ceilings, PVC vinyl double pane windows, improved ventilation systems, residential eaves optional and vinyl siding standard.